ashwath-ramesh/microchat.ai/README.md

 So how can I have a long, useful conversation with a SOTA LLM without running out of data?

-I built `microchat.ai`, a system that uses a compression proxy to solve this problem.
+I built `microchat.ai`, to solve this problem.

+My key requirements were -

+- 1. predictable byte-level spending constraints
+- 2. resilience on unstable wifi
+- 3. graceful behaviour when bandwidth quotas are hit

 It works using two parts:

 1. **A terminal client (`cmd/client/`):** A CLI application that:
    - Connects via gRPC to a proxy server with gzip compression